jgcfyidev/jgcfyi/content/5-Tools.md

 People seeking
 [refuge](https://www.spencerchang.me/posts/our-internet/)
-from the industrial scale and surveillance of the modern internet are advocating for a retreat to what is being called the '[cozy web](https://notes.alexkehayias.com/the-cozy-web/)'.
+from the industrial scale and surveillance of the modern internet are advocating for a retreat to what is being called the ‘<a href="https://notes.alexkehayias.com/the-cozy-web/">cozy web</a>’.
 The concept represents a more private and interpersonal [oasis of digital relatedness](https://publicinfrastructure.org/2023/03/29/the-three-legged-stool/).